swo/16s-book/manuscript/sec05.md

 and demultiplexing) but not heavy-lifting (like merging, quality filtering, clustering, or sequence alignment), then `usearch` is for you.
-The potentially bad thing about `usearch` is that it's made by a single guy and is closed source.
-He describes his methods, but no one can check the code to make sure it does what he says it does.
+The potentially bad thing about `usearch` is that it's made by a single person and is closed source.

 `usearch` also has a funny caveat: newer versions come in two flavors, free and wildly expensive.
 This means that mere mortals (i.e.,